Tag Archives: American revolution

 Winning at Bunker Hill lost America for Britain.

-The British had sea-power though, excellent ships and excellent admirals; the colonies had neither.
-The British could their navy it to attack anywhere on the American coast, but only at a risk or alienating the colonials.
-They thus used the sea power judicially.
-For their attack on Lexington, April ’75, they used ships to take 2000 soldiers from Boston for a naval landing at Charlestown, at the foot of Breed’s hill.
-The army then marched out over the Charlestown neck towards Lexington.
-The battle was not a smashing success.
-Back in Boston, the four British generals: Gage, Burgoyne, Howe, and Clinton, realized that, to quash the revolt/revolution, they had to break out permanently from the Boston peninsula and quarter in Massachusetts proper.
-They needed to take and hold some easily defended ground on the mainland, preferably high ground.
-They needed to establish a base with good connections to the rest of coast, and good access to the sea.
-Looking about Boston, the obvious spot for this base was the heights of Dorchester, a set of hills that overlooked Boston Harbor from the south.
-Eventually George Washington captured and held these heights causing the British to flee.
-The heights were undefended because, by incredible ignorance, on the morning of June 17 the British changed their goals, and decided to attack at Charlestown (Breed’s Hill), and not at Dorchester.
-The victory at Charlestown left Britain with many dead and no good connection to the colonies, just another isolated peninsula barely attached to the mainland by an easily defended road.
+Back in Boston, the four British generals: Gage, Burgoyne, Howe, and Clinton, decided that, to quash the revolt/revolution, they had to break out of Boston and quarter in Massachusetts proper, on some easily defended ground on the mainland, preferably high ground.
+They needed to establish a base with good connections to the rest of colonies, plus good access to the sea.
+Looking about, the obvious spot for this base was the heights of Dorchester, a set of hills that overlooked Boston Harbor from the south.
+Eventually the British would flee Boston because George Washington would capture and hold these heights.
+The reason the British didn’t capture the heights or at least defend them was the result of group-think ignorance, on the morning of June 17.
+The British changed their goals, and decided to attack at Charlestown (Breed’s Hill) instead of Dorchester.
+Capturing Charlestown left Britain with many dead and no good connection to the colonies; it was just another isolated peninsula barely attached to the mainland by an easily defended road.

 The attack was supposed to work this way: a sea landing at Moulton's hill. two side actions, SA, at the fronts of the Colonial defenses, and a sweeping main attack, MA, at the edge.